Des Deroche at Happy Hour, 2016.

 he veered off the sidewalk, crossed in front of

-my car with his arm up,
+my car with his arm up, signaling me to stop

 and roll down the window (they use lots